GRI 300 Environmental

 1) Including quantities procured via service providers and provided by third parties

-In the 2020 financial year, Bertelsmann’s use of materials decreased by 11 percent.
-The volume of paper for print products, packaging paper and office paper declined by 12 percent, primarily due to the decline in the print business of the Bertelsmann Printing Group and Gruner + Jahr.
-In contrast, other materials such as printing inks, plastics, and packaging films increased by 4 percent year on year, in particular due to Arvato’s growing logistics business.
+In the 2021 financial year, Bertelsmann’s total material use decreased slightly by 2 percent.
+The amount of paper used for print products, packaging paper, and office paper diminished by 3 percent, primarily due to the decline in the print business of the Bertelsmann Printing Group and Gruner + Jahr.
+In contrast, the use of other materials increased by 23 percent year on year, in particular due to Arvato’s growing logistics business.

 in tons